Sejanus: Consolidation of power

 The loss of his son was a major blow to Tiberius, personally and politically.
 Over the years he had grown increasingly disillusioned with the position of princeps, and by sharing the tribunician powers with Drusus in AD 22 he had prepared to relinquish some of his responsibilities in favour of his son.
-With these hopes now dashed, Tiberius left his administration more than ever in the care of Sejanus and looked toward the sons of Germanicus (Nero Caesar, Drusus Caesar and Caligula) as possible heirs.
+With these hopes now dashed, Tiberius left his administration more than ever in the care of Sejanus and looked toward the sons of Germanicus (Nero Caesar, Drusus Caesar, and Caligula) as possible heirs.

 Germanicus had died in AD 19, in somewhat suspicious circumstances in Syria.
 Following his death, his wife Agrippina the Elder returned to Rome with their six children and became increasingly involved with a group of senators who opposed the growing power of Sejanus.
 Her relations with Tiberius became increasingly fraught, as she made it clear that she believed that he was responsible for the death of Germanicus.
-The climate was further poisoned by the hatred that Tiberius' mother Livia Drusilla (the widow of Augustus) felt for her, since Agrippina's ambition, to be the mother of emperors and thus Rome's first woman, was an open secret.
-To Sejanus, Agrippina's sons Nero Caesar, Drusus Caesar and Caligula were a threat to his power.
+The climate was further poisoned by the hatred that Tiberius's mother Livia Drusilla (the widow of Augustus) felt for her, since Agrippina's ambition, to be the mother of emperors and thus Rome's first woman, was an open secret.
+Sejanus saw Agrippina's sons Nero, Drusus, and Caligula as a threat to his power.